 Napa’s Firstleaf grows startup wine club to 150,000-plus members

-Philip James, a computational chemist by training, and Erik Steigler in 2015 started Penrose Hill Ltd., which operates the third-party subscription wine club now called Firstleaf.
+Philip James, a computational chemist by training, and Erik Steigler in 2015 started Penrose Hill Ltd., which operates the subscription wine club now called Firstleaf.

 The venture’s business model is to tailor recommendations for shipments based on member taste preferences, ratings of previously tried wines, budget and schedule for how often they want to get wine.
 Firstleaf said on its LinkedIn profile that it has over 150,000 active members.